Final Walk-Through Inspection

 - Exterior Finishes

-When you commission a builder to construct your house, they assemble a team of contractors to oversee and complete various aspects of the house.
-So, the first entrant will be the foundation crew that will lay the base for your house.
-Next up is the framing crew who will create the skeletal structure around which your home will be built.
-After this the sheetrock crew will install the drywall.
-In between a myriad crew of plumbers, electricians, carpenters, and roofing crew will come and make install the final fittings that will assemble the pieces of your house into a formidable structure where your family will live for long years.
-In such a long process that is completely visualized and built by humans, there is room for error and that is where the new construction final inspection technicians arrive.
-They will conduct the final walk through inspections and remark upon any repairs or regulatory requirements and submit the final house walk through inspection report to give you a green signal to move in.
+When you hire a builder to construct your house, they assemble a team of contractors to oversee and complete various aspects of the construction process.
+The foundation crew lays the base, followed by the framing crew, who create the skeletal structure.
+The sheetrock crew installs the drywall, and then many plumbers, electricians, carpenters, and roofing crew come and install the final fittings to assemble your home.
+There is room for error in such a long process; that is where the new construction final inspection technicians come in.
+They conduct the final walk-through inspection and remark upon any repairs or regulatory requirements.
+They submit a final house walk-through inspection report to give you the green signal to move in.

 Download PDF Final Walk-Through

-What will be inspected during the new home final walk through?
+What will we inspect during the new home’s final walk-through?